Diamond Grading, Grades

 A carat is the unit of weight by which a diamond is measured.
 Because large diamonds are found less commonly than small diamonds, the price of a diamond rises exponentionaly to its size.
 Read this guide to get a better understanding of what a carat is and how it affects the appearance of a diamond.

-The diamond certificate, which is sometimes called a grading report, is a complete evaluation of your diamond that has been performed by a qualified professional with the help of special gemological instruments.
-Each stone bears its own recognizable, individual characteristics, which is listed on the certificate.
+The diamond certificate, which is sometimes called a grading report, is a complete evaluation of your diamond and those certificates from respected lavoratories have been performed by a qualified professional with the help of special gemological instruments.
+Each stone bears its own recognizable and individual characteristics, which is listed on the certificate.